Download PDF

 General part

-The declared goal of the European Union - taking into account the Paris Climate Agreement - is to become climate neutral by 2050.
-The course for this is being set by the European Green Deal, which includes the "EU Action Plan Sustainable Finance" strategy as an important driver.
+The declared goal of the European Union - including the Paris Climate Agreement - is to become climate-neutral by 2050.
+The course for this is being set by the European Green Deal, which includes the "EU Action on Plan Sustainable Finance" as an important driver.
 The aim is to redirect capital flows towards sustainable investments, take sustainability into account in risk management and promote transparency and a long-term approach.

 The EU Taxonomy Regulation (EU Regulation (EU) 2020/852; in short: "EU Taxonomy") is a key instrument for redirecting financial flows into sustainable and future-proof economic activities.
 The EU Taxonomy is a classification system that aims to create a uniform understanding of sustainable economic activities in the EU and make the sustainability performance of companies more comparable.